Docs

 1query {2 bondEvents {3 id4 newDelegate {5 ...DelegateItem6 }7 oldDelegate {8 ...DelegateItem9 }10 }11}1213# we define a fragment (subtype) on Transcoder14# to factorize repeated fields in the query15fragment DelegateItem on Transcoder {16 id17 active18 status19}

-Using GraphQL fragment will improve readability (especially at scale) and result in better TypeScript types generation.
+Using a GraphQL fragment improves readability (especially at scale) and results in better TypeScript types generation.

 When using the types generation tool, the above query will generate a proper DelegateItemFragment type (see last “Tools” section).